jsravn/hamster/README.md

 4. Update `inventory` with the IP address of your router.
 5. Run `./setup.sh`.

-The requirement is a router with Debian loaded on it, and ssh keys setup.
+The requirement is a router with Ubuntu Server 20.04 loaded on it, and ssh keys setup.

 The goals are:
 * Vanilla, secure home router with high performance.